ga4gh/mme-apis/search-api.md

 | 422 | Unprocessable Entity | missing/invalid request body
 | 500 | Internal Server Error | default error

-The error response should include a json-formatted body with a human-readable `"message"`, containing further details about the error.
+The error response should include a json-formatted body with a human-readable `"message"` containing further details about the error.
+The exact error message is up to the implementer, and additional fields can be provided with further information.
 For example, if the match request specifies an unsupported API version, the server should respond with `Not Acceptable (406)` and a content body such as:

 ```
 {
-  "message" : "unsupported version number"
+  "message" : "unsupported API version",
+  "supportedVersions" : [ "0.1", "1.0", "1.1" ]
 }
 ```